sandboxnu/office-hours/packages/server/src/backfill/README.md

 ## Vs. Migrations

-DB Migrations are only for changing the SQL
+DB Migrations are only for changing the SQL schema (add/drop columns etc).
+Backfills are for mucking around with existing data.
+It's also fine to manually backfill using SQL queries on prod, but more complex stuff should get a backfill script.
+REALLY complex stuff should probably also get some tests.